 Daniel Cohen, CPA

-Daniel Cohen, CPA is a Director in the Tax Department at E. Cohen and Company, CPAs and a Wealth Strategist at Impact Capital, LLC.
-He works with high-net-worth individuals, real estate clients, and other industries, reviewing complicated individual, partnership, S-corporation, and trust tax returns.
+Daniel Cohen is a Director in the Tax Services Group at E. Cohen and a Wealth Strategist at Impact Capital, LLC.
+He works with high-net-worth individuals, real estate clients, and other industries, reviewing complex individual, partnership, S-corporation, and trust tax returns.